QUESTION: How much does the certificate course cost?

 QUESTION: What happens during the live sessions?

-ANSWER: During the live sessions, the class will “meet” virtually using a program called Adobe Connect.
+ANSWER: During the live sessions, the class will “meet” virtually using Zoom.
 You will have access to some readings in advance of the session.
 During the session itself, Professor Rathod will appear (via webcam) to lead a presentation and discussion about the topic for that module.
 The live sessions are interactive, and allow students to pose and respond to questions.
 Students are able to participate using their own webcams, audio, or via a live chat.

 QUESTION: Is participation in the live sessions mandatory?
 What happens if I miss one or more of the live sessions?